Go to Reviews.org AU Edition

 Fixed wireless internet is an alternative way to get connected to the good ol’ world wide web that doesn’t require you to have a phone line, cable connection, or fiber optic hookup.
 You can do it from pretty much anywhere that there's a mobile phone signal.

 Fixed wireless uses an antenna that’s affixed to your house (or trailer or mobile home or whatever you want).
-The antenna connects to a mobile network to give you internet.
+The antenna connects to a mobile wireless network to give you internet.
 It’s a relatively affordable and reliable way to get internet in rural areas, but the speeds are rather slow.

 There are not very many fixed wireless providers out there right now.
 AT&T and Verizon are two of the best known providers.